 Making courses "available" to students

-After creating and posting documents on a Blackboard courses, faculty should make those courses "available" to students.
-Otherwise, students will not be able to see the courses.
-This can be automated as part of the course request process, or it can be done manually.
+After creating and posting documents on a Blackboard courses, faculty should Open their courses to make them visible to students.
+In a course using the Original Course View, this is also referred to as making it Available.
+This can be automated as part of the course request process, or it can be done manually from the Course page or from within a course.
 Learn more about course availability.

-Faculty Development and Instructional Design Center regularly schedules workshops on using Blackboard for teaching purposes.
+The Center for Innovative Teaching and Learning regularly schedules workshops on using Blackboard for teaching purposes.
 Faculty, Instructors, and Teaching Assistants receive the program schedule via email each month, or you can view the list of upcoming programs on our website.

-For those who are not able to attend a workshop, there is also a Self-Paced Blackboard I workshop consisting of short video demonstrations, available at go.niu.edu/selfpacedbb1.
+For those who need to learn more about the Original Course View, there is a Self-Paced Blackboard I workshop consisting of short video demonstrations, available at go.niu.edu/selfpacedbb1.